CPSC-1517/Take-Home-Exercises-May-2023-E01/Exercise2/README.md

 All validation is to be performed by throwing exceptions.
 Here are some general requirements.

-- Exceptions must have meaningful error messages.
+- Exceptions must have meaningful error messages and be of an appropriate type
+  - missing value in parameter: ArgumentNullException
+  - incorrect value for parameter: ArgumentException, ArgumentOutOfRangeException, or FormatException
 - Error messages must include details about the limits for acceptable values.
 - Weights must always be positive and non-zero whole numbers.
 Weights are to be in 100 pound increments (all weights are in pounds).
 - All string information must contain text.
 Null, empty, and plain white-space text is not allowed.
 Sanitize your strings by trimming the leading and trailing whitespace.